mmatschiner/tutorials/analysis_of_introgression_with_snp_data/README.md

 This statistic is expected to be 0 if no introgression occurred, to be 1 in the extreme case of no incomplete lineage sorting but introgression between P2 and P3, and -1 if incomplete lineage sorting is absent but introgression occurred between P1 and P3.
 By convention, however, P1 and P2 are swapped if P1 turns out to be closer to P3 than P2 is to P3, so that the *D*-statistic remains within the interval [0, 1] and the number of ABBA sites is always greater than the number of BABA sites.
 When the dataset includes more than a single sequence per species, the calculation of the *D*-statistic is slightly more complicated and involves weighting each site for the ABBA or BABA pattern based on the allele frequencies observed in each species.

 When more than four species are included in the dataset, obtaining *D*-statistics has long been a bit tedious because no program was available to calculate them automatically for all possible combinations of species in a VCF input file.
 This gap the available methodology, however, has recently been filled with the program Dsuite by Milan Malinsky ([Malinsky 2019](https://www.biorxiv.org/content/10.1101/634477v1)), which will be used in this tutorial.
 To calculate *D*-statistics not just for one specific quartet but comprehensively for sets of species in a VCF file, Dsuite keeps the outgroup (which is specified by the user) fixed, but tests all possible ways in which three species can be selected from the ingroup species and placed into the positions P1, P2, and P3.
-In addition to the *D*-statistic, Dsuite allows the calculation of a p-value based on jackknifing for the null hypothesis that the D-statistic is 0, which means that the absence of introgression can be rejected if the p-value is below the significance level.
+In addition to the *D*-statistic, Dsuite allows the calculation of a p-value based on jackknifing for the null hypothesis that the *D*-statistic is 0, which means that the absence of introgression can be rejected if the p-value is below the significance level.

 In this part of the tutorial, we are going to calculate *D*-statistics with Dsuite to test for introgression among sets of species from our dataset.
 We will apply these statistics in particular to determine potential introgression into *Neolamprologus cancellatus*, the species that had been excluded from species-tree analyses in tutorials [Species-Tree Inference with SNP Data](../species_tree_inference_with_snp_data/README.md) and [Divergence-Time Estimation with SNP Data](../divergence_time_estimation_with_snp_data/README.md) due to its presumed hybrid nature.
 As mentioned in tutorial [Species-Tree Inference with SNP Data](../species_tree_inference_with_snp_data/README.md), *Neolamprologus cancellatus* ("neocan") is not accepted as a valid species by some authors who speculate that it is a "natural hybrid between *Telmatochromis vittatus* and another species" ([Konings 2015](http://www.cichlidpress.com/books/details/tc3.html)), based on field observations.